bioepirnet-lab/malaria-spatiotemporal-model-nigeria/README.md

 # Malaria Spatio-Temporal Model – Nigeria
-This repository contains the code for the study:
+This repository contains the R and Python code for the study:

 **"Spatio-Temporal and Mathematical Modeling of Malaria Burden and Intervention Efficacy in Nigeria."**